orospakr/sharpify/README.md

 an unexpected call.
 Temporarily add some sane length of delay to the blocking Wait() statements used in the test, and see if you get an error from the mock that displays a list of unexpected calls.

+## Sample Web Application

+The sample ASP.net MVC3 webapp is meant to demonstrate basic use of the Adapter.
+It's pretty simple and naiive, but it should give you very basic CRUD access to Blogs and Products.

+Setup procedure:

+1. Follow steps 1 through 6 of the Test Suite procedure above, but modify `SampleWebApp/Web.config` rather than the test suite's `App.config`.
+Make sure you set the `Shopify.AppUrl` value to the same value as you provided to the Shopify Partners UI, with no trailing slash.

+2. Start the webapp and enter your shop name.

 ## Happy Trading!